Connor (Angel): Comics

 Connor appears in the Family Reunion arc of Angel & Faith.
 Willow, on a quest to restore magic to herself and the world asks Angel and Faith to travel from London to LA with her so she can use the residual magic in Buffy's scythe and Connor's connection to Quor'toth to reopen the tear in reality at the Hyperion Hotel to get to a dimension that has magic.
-Angel & Faith agree to this in order to gain the piece of Giles's soul in the scythe, but will only help reopen the tear and go to Quor'toth if Connor agrees to it.
+Angel and Faith agree to this in order to gain the piece of Giles's soul in the scythe, but will only help reopen the tear and go to Quor'toth if Connor agrees to it.
 Connor is living a normal life as a college student studying social work with a girlfriend.
 Though initially disappointed Angel ignored his attempts to contact his father, Connor is glad to have Angel in his life and realizes that his normal life is precious, but he still wants Angel to be a part of it.
 Angel is genuinely proud of the man his son has become.
 Connor agrees that magic needs to be returned to the world as the most vulnerable in society are already starting to lose hope without it.

 Once in Quor'toth, Connor briefly falls back into more aggressive behavior before he is able to shake off the negative influences of the dimension.
 His fake magical memories of the childhood Wolfram & Hart created for him have faded since magic was taken from the world, but he has made enough real memories of a happy life to not fall back into his unstable behavior.
 Dog-like demons of Quor'toth came to fear and respect "The Destroyer" and overheard Holtz telling Connor about love.
 Generations of these demons expressed love and compassion in Connor's name and were slaughtered for it.
-Connor, Angel, Faith and Willow are able to rescue the last few of these demons while fighting off the Old One that rules Quor'toth and Willow sends the dog-demons to a peaceful dimension.
+Connor, Angel, Faith, and Willow are able to rescue the last few of these demons while fighting off the Old One that rules Quor'toth, and Willow sends the dog demons to a peaceful dimension.

 Angel obtains the piece of Giles's soul.
-Angel, Faith and Connor return to the Hotel just as the tear closes while Willow goes off on her own to find a new source of magic for Earth.
+Angel, Faith, and Connor return to the hotel just as the tear closes while Willow goes off on her own to find a new source of magic for Earth.
 Connor accepts Angel has important business to do in England, and wishes his father well.
 Angel agrees to spend a week in LA with his son before going back to London.